Dinky Toys: Post-war history

 Besides some of the military vehicles offered before and after the war, the first significant releases from Dinky in the late 1940s were the 40 series, which were all British saloons.
 The first new model car released was an Armstrong Siddeley Coupe.
-These were the opening chapter of the "golden age" of Dinky Toys in the post-war era and represented far greater accuracy and detail than their pre-war relatives.
+These were the beginning of what was described as the "golden age" of Dinky Toys in the post-war era and represented far greater accuracy and detail than their pre-war counterparts.
 These were very popular and today are often considered by collectors to be the quintessential Dinky Toys models.
-The 40 series cars were manufactured from better quality alloy, meaning that the survival rate is higher and although originally sold in trade boxes of six, they were renumbered in 1954 and re-coloured in two-tone paintwork in 1956, the Austin Somerset ref.
+The 40 series cars were manufactured from better quality alloy, meaning that the survival rate is higher and although originally sold in trade boxes of six, they were renumbered in 1954 and re-coloured in two-tone paintwork.
+In 1956, the Austin Somerset ref.
 40j is probably the first model sold in its own individual yellow box.
 The first two models in the 40 series were in 1:48 scale, while the others were in 1:45 scale.
-The Jowett Javelin saloon is an interesting case as plans were made, but the model was never issued.
+Plans were made for the Jowett Javelin saloon, but the model was never issued.
 More recently, Odgi Models have remade the Jowett and a couple other Dinky Toys Models which were planned but never manufactured.